 Families tell us they are often relieved when health care providers ask them about end-of-life goals.
 Patients may be reluctant to start the conversation, but they'll pour out their wishes and concerns to those willing to listen and ask questions.

 To be honest, some families reject any mention of end-of-life care.
 Asking questions helps us understand their goals, too.

 According to the daughter of a hospice patient, “It’s important for us to understand our options.
 No one knows what's going to happen or when.
 A little guidance can open the floodgates to conversations we're all having in our heads.”

 Help patients understand the basics of hospice care

 There are significant socio-economic and racial factors associated with a preference for dying at home.
-Studies suggest that a majority of patients with life-limiting illnesses prefer the option of dying at home, particularly among those who say they have some knowledge about hospice care.
+Studies suggest that a majority of patients with life-limiting illnesses prefer the option of dying at home, particularly those who are familiar with hospice care.

 When patients or their families choose in-home hospice, they sometimes don't understand that family or friends may be devoting significant time caring for their loved one.
-This is where hospice teams can help explain the practical details about hospice, Medicare benefits, respite care and family support, even after the passing of a loved one.
+This is where hospice teams can help explain the practical details about hospice, Medicare benefits, respite care and family support..

 Some families are used to having people in and out of their home, while others are unaccustomed to visitors.
 Meeting new nurses, social workers, home health aides, chaplains and volunteers can be overwhelming, especially in the first weeks of in-home hospice care.